This year's Anti-Bullying Week took place from 19th - 23rd November 2012, with the theme:

 As in previous years, The Anti-Bullying Team have put together presentations for both Primary and Secondary schools on this year's Anti-Bullying Week theme.
 These can be used by school staff or even pupils in assemblies, to raise awareness of the negative impact bullying can have on young people:

-Earlier this year, all primary Schools in Leicestershire were sent a pack from Stonewall, with the theme of 'Different Familes, Same Love'.
+In 2012, all primary Schools in Leicestershire were sent a pack from Stonewall, with the theme of 'Different Families, Same Love'.

 There are some fantastic resources and information to help address the issue of homophobic bullying and difference.

-If you require any further copies, you can order via the Stonewall website by clicking onthe 'Education For All' link:
+If you require any further copies, you can order via the Stonewall website.